yon86abe/Yonabehtml-portifolio/README.md

 # Yonabehtml-portifolio
-This is a Website devloped for the purpose of excercise.
+This is a Website devloped for the purpose of exercise.